 - Applications Deadline: January 27, 2019.

-- Scholarship Award: The IIE-SRF fellowship award includes a grant of up to US$25,000, along with individual health insurance, to support a visiting academic appointment of up to one year (renewable for a second year).
+- Award: The IIE-SRF fellowship award includes a grant of up to US$25,000, along with individual health insurance, to support a visiting academic appointment of up to one year (renewable for a second year).

 - The final fellowship amount is dependent upon several factors, including the location of the host institution, the cost of living, and the value of any additional contributions from the host institution of another source (s).

 - Number of Awards: Not Known

 - The award can be taken in the United States

 To be eligible, the applicants must be following all the given criteria:

 - Eligible Countries: The studentships are available to students from all around the world.